LVW Invites Entries to 17th Annual Flash Fiction Contest

 If possible, winning entries will be read at various venues during the Halloween season of 2021.
 Winning writers will be invited to read their stories at those locations.
 Winning entries will also be published on here.

-This year's topic is the evil twin or evil twins.
+This year's topic is mermaids, selkies, and other water dwellers.
 In 1,000 words or less, tell us a story.
-And please, no poetry.

 Damian co-hosts WANA: LIVE, a (largely) virtual reading series that brings some of the best in Appalachian writing to the world.
 He teaches at Clarion University of Pennsylvania.
 For more, check out www.damiandressick.com.